zhaidewei/upchain_2025_s3/advance_contract/faa435a5/quiz.md

 * Admin user deploy nft market contract, and sets relationship with erc20 and nft

-* Test:
+* ✅ Test:
 1. Balance in erc20
 2. Ownership of these two token.
-3. [Hold on now] generate a permit buy Typescript to simulate user 2 signs and buys nft tokenid 2 from user 1
+3. Generate a permit signature